Aenvis/Study-helper/README.md

 The desired result is to:
 -  implement pomodoro timer ✅
-- implement to-do list (tasks being stored in a SQLite database using EntityFramework Core) ✅
+- implement to-do list (tasks being stored in SQLite database using EntityFramework Core) ✅
 - mood analysis tool (daily data (user input) being stored in database and simple graph showing user’s attitude over time) ❌

 A huge advantage is that I could use <a href="https://en.wikipedia.org/wiki/Berserk_(manga)">Berserk (wiki)</a> image as a background